-As part of the Active Inclusion Newcastle offer and to support the spectrum of advice on housing and homelessness we will be offering homelessness prevention training to those at tier 1 and tier 2 who would like to gain more knowledge.
-These sessions will be held quarterly and will be delivered by Active Inclusion Newcastle.
+As part of the Active Inclusion Newcastle 'offer' and to support the spectrum of advice on housing and homelessness we will be offering quarterly homelessness prevention training.
 You can find out more about these sessions on our website, here.

 2h.
 What we are doing next